bostontrader/bookwerx-core/README.md

 * BW_TEST=true - Testing will not work unless this is set to true.
 Don't fubar thy production data!

-* BWCORE_DOMAIN - The domain portion of the url for the **bookwerx-core** server.
+* BWCORE_HOSTNAME - The domain portion of the url for the **bookwerx-core** server.
 For example: 127.0.0.1.
 Testing will assume 'http' and use the value of BW_PORT.

 # A Few Words About Testing